revatikore21/Sales-Data-Analysis-Project/README.md

 ## Workflow
 1. Data Import
-The dataset was stored in a CSV file named "Sales Data.csv".
+- The dataset was stored in a CSV file named "Sales Data.csv".
 The data includes sales information for various products, categories, and sales reps across different cities.
 2. Data Cleaning
 - After importing the CSV file into Excel, I performed some basic data cleaning to ensure accuracy: i)Checked for any missing values or incorrect entries. ii)Standardized the format of dates and text fields to maintain consistency
+3. Adding New Columns
+4. Pivot Table Creation
+5. Data Analysis and Visualization
+6. Slicers for Dynamic Filtering
+  - The slicer allows users to filter the visualizations based on the selected month.
+  - All charts in the dashboard are connected to the slicer, which updates the data displayed dynamically when a specific month is selected.
+The final output is an interactive Dashboard.

+## Conclusion
+This project demonstrates my skills in data importing, cleaning, pivot table creation, and data visualization using Excel.
+By leveraging these tools, I was able to build a comprehensive sales dashboard that provides meaningful insights into sales performance across different dimensions.